-Both the nitrides are decomposed by water with evolution of ammonia (NH3)
+- Both the nitrides are decomposed by water with the evolution of ammonia (NH3)

-(e) Lithium forms only monoxide when heated in oxygen.
+- Lithium forms the only monoxide when heated in oxygen.

 Mg also forms the monoxide

-(f) Hydroxides of Li and Mg are weak bases and are slightly soluble in water.
-Both decomposes on heating
+- Hydroxides of Li and Mg are weak bases and are slightly soluble in water.
+Both decompose on heating

-(g) Lithium fluoride, phosphate, oxalate and carbonate lik e the corresponding salts of Mg, are sparingly soluble in water.
+- Lithium fluoride, phosphate, oxalate, and carbonate like the corresponding salts of Mg, are sparingly soluble in water.